SuperSonicSpeeds/Register_of_Citizens/README.md

 What it does/has:

-1)Gives number of how many people are in WE.
+-Gives number of how many people are in WE.

-2)Lists all people in the world currently.
+-Lists all people in the world currently.

-3)Checks if a person is registered in the database(active and inative both).
+-Checks if a person is registered in the database(active and inative both).
 -Prints out information about requested character: Name + fandom + what type of character they are.
 -Catches invalid requests and repeats question.
 -Easter egg question on life.